Financial Vulnerability Assessment

 A guardian is a person (family, friend, or paid professional), agency, or institution appointed by the court to make personal decisions for another.
 Unlike a conservator, a guardian’s authority is often limited by statutes and can also be limited by the judge to specific tasks or decisions based on the retained capacities of the person.

 Contact us and we can work with you to bring Older Adult Nest Egg to your company or organization.
-Adult Protective Services employees have already been trained in several parts of the country, and we are collecting data on use of the interview in Virginia, Minnesota and New York.
-The Michigan Alzheimer's Disease Center has also made the Tracker interview part of its longitudinal study on cognitive changes.
+Adult Protective Services employees have already been trained in several parts of the country, and we are researching use of the Tracker in Virginia, Minnesota and New York.
+The Michigan Alzheimer’s Disease Center has also made the Tracker interview part of its longitudinal study on cognitive changes.

 Motivational interviewing tries to change behavior by gently moving a person from indecision and uncertainty and toward making positive decisions and accomplishing established goals.
 The technique helps people resolve their ambivalence and insecurities through empathetic listening, helping clients become aware of discrepancies between their goals and behavior, avoiding arguments and direct confrontations, and supporting self-efficacy and optimism.The client is central and is guided to generate the arguments and solutions for change.